iopsystems/wavelet-matrix/bit-structures/README.md

 ## Limitations

-The lowest-level bitvector types (`FixedWidthIntVector`, `RawBitVector`) assume that that the target architecture is little-endian.
+The lowest-level bitvector types (`FixedWidthIntVec`, `RawBitVec`) assume that that the target architecture is little-endian.

 ## References